surifirstpin/biplus_documentation/docs/How to Create Dashboard.md

 **2.** Select the suitable **layout** as per your requirement from layout options available on left, to add reports to it.

- Layout formats are categorized in 2 ways.
+   **Layout formats are categorized in 2 ways,**

 - **Flow Layout** in this layout it is provided with a scroll bar option to define your layout appropriately.

 - **Fixed Layout** in this layout all the reports will fit into single screen.

 **3.** Click on **Update report** to add reports to the selected layout.

    There are 2 ways you can add reports to the layout;

    a.
 Click on report layout section and select the report you want to **add** to the layout.

    b.
 Click on **add** link available at right side of the saved report.

 ![
 ](https://raw.githubusercontent.com/sv18042016/fp1/90511a882ffd694c16d44cb8f74b6f97e9db823e/images/create_dash_ur_2.png)